mihirchronicles/mihirchronicles.github.io/content/notes/on-mental-models.md

     <summary><strong>Stress Influence</strong></summary>
     <br>

+A state of mental or emotional strain or tension resulting from adverse or very demanding circumstances.

 Stress can be both good and bad for us.

+Imagine yourself going back 150,000 years.
+You are standing in the jungle.
+A cheetah is approaching towards you at full speed.
+What do you do?
+The sudden stress in your system will cause an adrenaline rush which will make you to run without thinking.
+This is good stress.

 Under stress, we can complete tasks and have an enhanced focus for a short period of time.
 Yet stress can also lead us to act without thinking.

 Constant stress can affect our health.
 Light stress, on the other hand, can improve our performance.

+In Psychology of Human Misjudgment – Charlie Munger tells that light stress can slightly improve performance.
+We study very hard before the exams.
+During this time our body and mind will be under stress.
+But this is good as we learn a lot in a very short period of time.
+Once the exams are over our body and mind is back to normal.

+“Stress is often very helpful.
+The classic stress response mobilizes energy to your muscles by increasing your heart rate, blood pressure, and breathing.
+High stress also helps your sensory system.
+For example, policemen report that during shootouts their visual acuity and focus improves, they sense a slowdown in time, and they fail to hear sounds.
+For a short burst, the mind can focus intently on the task at handle.
+This reaction is valuable in extraordinary circumstances.” — Michael Mauboussin

+“Long-term stress exposure upsets the brain’s chemical balance.
+Stress may cause high blood pressure, heart disease, diabetes, back and stomach problems, headache, and depression.
+Studies show that when we feel stress the concentration of cortisol rises in the bloodstream.
+One effect of cortisol is to suppress the working of immune system.
+This makes us more vulnerable to diseases.
+Stress also counteracts the production of insulin (the hormone that processes blood sugar), causing the process of repair to slow down.
+Studies show that emotional stress creates longer recovery times in our bodies and may be more harmful to our health than non-emotional stress events like physical exercise.” — Peter Bevelin

 <br>
 </details>